 1 vial (2 x 106) frozen cells

 Expression vector containing full-length human S1P2 cDNA (Genbank Accession Number: NM_004230) with FLAG tag sequence at N-terminus

 Liquid nitrogen upon receiving

 Figure 1.
-Dose-dependent [35S]GTPγS Binding to S1P1 membrane upon treatment with agonist using homogenous proximity assay method.
+Dose-dependent stimulation of intracellular cAMP accumulation upon treatment with ligand, measured with MultiscreenTM TR-FRET cAMP 1.0 No Wash Assay Kit (Multispan MSCM01).
 Figure 2.
 Receptor expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
 Thin line: parental cells; thick line: receptor-expressing cells.

 IM et al. (2000) Characterization of a novel phingosine 1-phosphate receptor, Edg-8.
 J Biol Chem 275:14281-14286.